elandsma/ThisIsTheGwei/README.md

 ## Usage

-Upon start, the application will immediately begin querying the Etherscan API, and storing gas fee data into the local database.
+Upon start, the application will immediately begin querying the Etherscan API and storing gas fee data into the local database.
 The data will remain persistent in the database for as long as the Docker container lives.
 That is to say, if you shut down and restart the Docker container, the data will persist; however if you *remove* the image instance, the data from that image will be lost.
 If you wish to have a clean slate, you may run ```docker-compose down``` to remove the images and their associated data.